Link to the Album:Big Island

 One of our best vacations was our trip to the Big Island, Hawaii in the first week of July 2012.
 We tried to cover almost the entire periphery of the island, making full use of the 4.5 days we had there.
 We landed in Hilo (ITO airport- east side of the Island) and flew back from the same airport.
 We chose Big Island over other islands in Hawaii, since it is not too touristy and not commercialized, has active volcano sites and has the true feel of a beautiful, lovely island with rain forests, volcanoes, lava, beaches, waterfalls, valleys and great weather with rain and sun inter-changing roles within minutes.
 Big Island truly lived up to our expectations.
 Here is what we did and some travel tips:

+Day 1: Landed Hilo around 2:30pm.
+Small and nice airport, so it was quick getting out.
+We rented the car from Budget Rentals.
+We had a bad experience with them since we had to change the car 2 times.
+We always go with Enterprise and always have had a good experience with them.
 After picking the car and buying some food items from the nearby shopping complex which has a few major stores like Walmart, Walgreens etc., we drove to the nearby LILIUOKALANI GARDENS.
 These are beautiful Japanese-style gardens.
 It is a great place for picnic, especially for kids.
 Half-an-hour is good for strolling in the park.

 We then proceeded to our hotel in Volcano which is towards south of Hilo and is very close to the Hawaii Volcanoes National Park.
 We stayed at VOLCANO FOREST INN.
 It was a great inn with very nice hosts.
 Would highly recommend that inn.
 Nice patio and nice view of the rain forests around.
 The inn is near to the Volcano Post Office.
 TIP: Keep an eye on the inn’s signboard at the entrance.
 The entrance is a short dirt road, leading to the peaceful inn.
 It is very easy to miss the signboard, especially if you are going there for the first time at night.
-We had food from the nearby Thai restaurant: THAI THAI RESTAURANT.
-The food was just ok, not fresh by any means but then there are not many places to eat in that little town.
-So, was glad with what we got!
+We had food from the nearby Thai restaurant:

 Then we went to HAWAII VOLCANOES NATIONAL PARK to check out the glow from the volcano at night from the outside viewing area of JAGGER MUSEUM in the park.